version 0.6.0

 Discussions

-While a Crank-Nicolson 2nd order scheme for the diffusion term might seems to be an interesting choice when using a first order discretization of the temporal derivative, it appears to give doubtly pertinent physical results when using large time-steps (citation needed).
+While a Crank-Nicolson 2nd order scheme for the diffusion term might seems to be an interesting choice when using a first order discretization of the temporal derivative, it appears to give suspicious pertinent physical results when using large time-steps (citation needed).

 Choosing the schemes in Notus UI